Topstep Funded Account Rules Are Explained in Detail for Traders

 1. What is a funded account?

 A funded account is a trading account provided by a prop firm after a trader proves their skill in a Trading Combine.
-Instead of risking personal money, you trade with company capital under strict rules.
-This model helps traders focus on performance without the fear of losing their own savings.
+With a funded account Topstep, traders use the firm’s capital under strict risk management rules instead of risking personal funds.
+This model allows traders to focus on performance and consistency without the pressure of putting their own savings at risk.

 What is a funded account?